YauheniNatynchyk/Coursework-Planner/readme.md

 We are building a tool to automate this process, but for now you will have to do it manually.
 We all use the [Kamino Clone Button](https://chrome.google.com/webstore/detail/kamino/ffdebockfdjileaojbbccofhgncmioaf?hl=en) Chrome extension to make this easier, so you could try that.

-Copy issues for each week or at most for each module.
+Again, Copy issues **ONLY** for the current Sprint/week.
 The coursework content is updated frequently, you will not have the most up to date tasks on your board if you copy all modules at once.

 ## 3. Refine your tickets and add them to your project board